StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-endpoints/add-webhook-endpoint.md

     **- URL**

-    The URL to which TheHive will send webhook requests.
+    The URL to which TheHive sends webhook requests.

     **- Version**

     Enter the webhook version supported by your external system.
-This determines the payload format and request structure that TheHive will use when sending data.
+This determines the payload format and request structure that TheHive uses when sending data.

     ---